Abhijith126/sound-sniff/README.md

-# Hal24K Music Explorer
+# SoundSniff Music Explorer

-**Hal24K Music Explorer** is a modern music exploration web app built with React, Redux, and Vite.
+**SoundSniff Music Explorer** is a modern music exploration web app built with React, Redux, and Vite.
 It provides an interface to explore music data with features such as multi-language support, API calls, and testing setups.

 ## Features